d2l-ai/d2l-en/chapter_linear-classification/image-classification-dataset.md

 print(X.shape, X.dtype, y.shape, y.dtype)
 ```

 Let's look at the time it takes to read the images.
-Even though it's a built-in loader, it isn't blazingly fast.
+Even though it is a built-in loader, it is not blazingly fast.
 Nonetheless, this is sufficient since processing images with a deep network takes quite a bit longer.
-Hence it's good enough that training a network won't be IO constrained.
+Hence it is good enough that training a network will not be IO constrained.

 ```{.python .input}
 %%tab all